kangminsukdotcom/blog/content/stories/yuhak.md

 “You are too humble.
 You spent two years in America.
 I bet you speak way better than my kids.
 I’ve paid at least 500,000 won every month for their tutors, and the kids still can’t even introduce themselves in English. *Hoon-a*, one must leave this country to learn real English.
 Thank your parents.
 You really are the lucky one."

 “I’m grateful,” Hoon nodded like a fat pigeon.

 The restaurant stayed silent for a moment.

-No one was interested in the boy's struggle in another country.
-Why is everyone jealous of me?
+No one asked the boy's struggle in another country.
 He stared at the closest window as if he could fly out of the room filled with ignorance and lies.

 "Welcome back home," someone in the room said.
-Still daydreaming, Hoon turned to say thanks.
+Waking up from daydreaming, Hoon turned to say thanks.